Belinskaya's theorem is optimal: Introduction

 It turns out that any sublinear function is dominated by a sublinear metric-compatible function, see Lemma \ref{lem.free metric-compatible}.
 This will allows us to reduce the proof of Theorems \ref{thmIntro:belinskaya opti asym} and \ref{thmIntro:belinskaya opti sym} to the case where $\ph$ is metric-compatible and thereby to exploit the group structure of $[T]_\ph$.

 \paragraph*{Genericity of weakly mixing} Let us come back to Theorem \ref{thmIntro:belinskaya opti asym}.
 As the conclusions of Theorem \ref{thmIntro:belinskaya opti sym} are stronger, we just need to show Theorem \ref{thmIntro:belinskaya opti asym} whenever $(T_1)^n$ is non-ergodic for all $n\geq 2$.
 Observe that this condition is incompatible with the notion of \textit{weakly mixing}, as all the powers of any weakly mixing transformation are ergodic.
 Therefore our strategy is to provide for every ergodic transformation $T_1$ a weakly mixing transformation $T_2$ which has the same orbits as $T_1$ and whose $T_1$-cocycle is $\ph$-integrable.
-We do not have any constructive argument for this and we proceed through the Baire category theorem.
+We do not have any constructive argument for this and we proceed through the Baire category theorem, inspired by a similar result in the context of full groups of ergodic measure-preserving equivalence relations (see \cite[Thm.~3.6]{kechrisGlobalaspectsergodic2010}).

 \begin{thm}[{see Theorem \ref{thm.gdelta dense weakly mixing}}] Let $\ph$ be a sublinear metric-compatible function and let $T\in\Aut(X,\mu)$ be an aperiodic element.
 Then the set of all measure-preserving transformations in $[T]_\ph$ which are weakly mixing and have the same orbits as $T$ is a dense $G_\delta$ set in the Polish space of aperiodic transformations of $[T]_\ph$. \end{thm}